jyw321/Airtable-Demonstration/README.md

 **Collaboration**: Like Google Form, Airtable allows multiple editors in the same base.

-**Product support team and active community**: Airtable prepares a comprehensive support page for users to seek trouble solutions (https://support.airtable.com/hc/en-us).
-And an active user community is out there (https://community.airtable.com).
+**Product support team and active community**: Airtable prepares a comprehensive support page for users to seek [trouble solutions](https://support.airtable.com/hc/en-us).
+And an active [user community](https://community.airtable.com)is out there.

 **API**: Airtable provides API for users in need.
 JSON is the language of encoding.
 Standard HTTP codes are used to signal operational outputs.
 This is a function useful to small scale organizations especially memory institutions.
 From time to time, organizations may receive requests from users who hope to fetch the data in batch for research purpose.

 **Data security**: Transmission of information between users’ devices and Airtable servers is protected using 256-bit TLS encryption.
 At rest, Airtable encrypts data using AES-256.
 Airtable servers are located in the US, in data centers that are SOC 1, SOC 2 and ISO 27001 certified.
 Airtable’s data centers have round-the-clock security, automatic fire detection and suppression, fully redundant power systems, and strict controls for physical access.
 Airtable regularly installs security updates and patches to keep servers up to date.

 Airtable utilizes industry-leading Amazon Web Services (AWS) hosting infrastructure.
 Backups are replicated across multiple availability zones for data durability.
 Airtable is fully compliant with the General Data Protection Regulation ("GDPR").
 Airtable believes that “your data is your data”, and they have strived hard to protect them from being exposed and destroyed .
 That being said, data security is a key issue that organizations need to take into serious account when they apply Airtable to manage their data.
+See [Data Security](https://airtable.com/security)